-(4) Effective date of rent changes.

-(i) If the family has reported a change in family income or composition in a timely manner according to the PHA's policies, the PHA must provide the family with 30 days advance notice of any family share and family rent to owner increases, and such increases will be effective the first day of the month beginning after the end of that 30-day period.
-Family share and family rent to owner decreases will be effective on the first day of the first month after the date of the reported change leading to the interim reexamination of family income.
+(4) Effective date of rent changes. (i) If the family has reported a change in family income or composition in a timely manner according to the PHA's policies, the PHA must provide the family with 30 days advance notice of any family share and family rent to owner increases, and such increases will be effective the first day of the month beginning after the end of that 30-day period.
+Family share and family rent to owner decreases will be effective on the first day of the first month after the date of the reported change leading to the interim reexamination of family

-(ii) If the family has failed to report a change in family income or composition in a timely manner according to the PHA's policies, PHAs must implement any resulting family share and family rent to owner increases retroactively to the first of the month following the date of the change leading to the interim reexamination of family income.
+- (ii) If the family has failed to report a change in family income or composition in a timely manner according to the PHA's policies, PHAs must implement any resulting family share and family rent to owner increases retroactively to the first of the month following the date of the change leading to the interim reexamination of family income.
 Any resulting family share and family rent to owner decrease must be implemented no later than the first rent period following completion of the reexamination.
-However, a PHA may apply a family share and family rent to owner decrease retroactively at the discretion of the PHA, in accordance with the conditions established by the PHA in the administrative plan and subject to paragraph (c)(4)(iii) of this section.

-(iii) A retroactive family share and family rent to owner decrease may not be applied prior to the later of the first of the month following:

-(A) The date of the change leading to the interim reexamination of family income; or reexamination (or initial examination if that was the family's last examination).
+However, a PHA may apply a family share and family rent to owner decrease retroactively at the discretion of the PHA, in accordance with the conditions established by the PHA in the administrative plan and subject to paragraph (c)(4)(iii) of this - (iii) A retroactive family share and family rent to owner decrease may not be applied prior to the later of the first of the month following: - (A) The date of the change leading to the interim reexamination of family income: or - (B) The effective date of the family's most recent previous interim or annual reexamination (or initial examination if that was the family's last examination). - (d) Family reporting of change.
+The PHA must adopt policies consistent with this section prescribing when and under what conditions the family must report a change in family income or composition. - (e) - (1) The PHA must adopt policies consistent with this section prescribing how to determine the effective date of a change in the housing assistance payment resulting from an interim redetermination.